jaschadub/mockloop-mcp/docs/index.md

 ## What is MockLoop MCP?

+The world's first AI-native API testing platform powered by the Model Context Protocol.
+Revolutionary AI-driven scenario generation, automated test execution, and intelligent analysis capabilities.
 MockLoop MCP is a Model Context Protocol server that generates mock API servers from OpenAPI specifications and provides AI-powered testing tools.
 It includes 50 MCP capabilities for automated testing, scenario management, and audit logging.

 ## Core Components